shironzi/learning-reactJS/README.md

-Here's the merged **README** with all sections combined, cleaned up, and formatted for clarity:

----

 # Pet Adoption Finder 🐾

 A user-friendly web application for discovering adoptable pets!
 Search for pets by type, breed, and location, view pet details, and save favorites. **Upcoming updates** will add powerful new features, including user authentication, a favorites management system, and a full backend built with Node.js and Express.